Again, it has been a while since my last post. Possibly a full month? I really need to get a grip on this whole blogging thing.

 In the case of the Grand Canyon, our stomachs turned and churned as we watched reckless folks venture out far beyond the safety of the railings, risking life and limb and a drop thousands and thousands of feet down all for the sake of the "perfect" selfie.

 Just imagine people standing on that ledge while getting their picture taken.
 And they're jumping.
+Yikes.
+(No people were photographed to protect the identities of the foolish.) |

-Obviously they've never seen the book in the gift shops entitled Over The Edge: Death in the Grand Canyon by Michael P. Ghiglieri and Thomas M. Myers (they have collaborated on similar books revolving around other US National Parks); it's a spine-chilling documentary of all the people who have died from falling down the Grand Canyon, whether it was murder, suicide, or a needless and preventable tragedy.
+; it's a spine-chilling documentary of all the people who have died from falling down the Grand Canyon, whether it was murder, suicide, or a needless and preventable tragedy.

 But let's not dwell on that.